 What is parting plane in injection Mold?

-The parting plane is the contact surface of the two halves of the mold (for example core and cavity) that separate when the mold opens and closes.
+The parting plane is the contact surface of the two halves (core and cavity) of the mold that separate when the mold opens and closes.
 Read this article fore more details on types of injection mold.

 What are sliders and Lifters in injection molding tool?